All Episodes

 How are you?

-Oh, great to be with you, Sean, and you're correct.
+Oh, great to be with you, Sean.

 This is one of the most devastating, tragic opinions we've seen thus far.

-Meaning, sheriff, you have to release them back into the community.
+And unless you're one of these specific targeted people, meaning, sheriffs, you have to release them back into the community.

-But we're choosing to not focus on that.
+And we know what the law says, but we're choosing to not focus on that.

-And this is really really a frustrating opinion.
+And this is really, really a frustrating opinion.

-Well, we're living in unprecedented times.
+Well, we're living in an unprecedented time.

 You've never seen a president ignore so many of the mandates under immigration law.